scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 of them all have a strong impact in the traffic engineering of the individual ASes, and of the inter-domain communication as a whole.
 See question 2.7 of {{RFC9217}}.

-* What optimization functions should be applied to beacons and what metrics should be considered when propagating them ?
+* What optimization functions should be applied to beacons and what metrics should be considered when propagating them?
   Is the set of properties composed of path length, peering ASes, path disjointness, PCB last reception, and path lifetime enough?
 * How do we extend the metrics with new dimensions, such as bandwidth, latency, geo-position, etc?